 In continuous fan mode, the CTK0\ thermostat provides the airflow demand.
-The thermostat may be configured for a low, medium, or high continuous fan speed.
-The low, medium, and high fan speeds correspond to 25%, 50% and 75%, respectively, of the air handlers' maximum airflow capability.
+Depending on which CTK0\ thermostat has been installed three or four continuous fan speeds may be available.
+If the thermostat provides three speeds (low, medium, high) they correspond to 25%, 50% and 75%, respectively, of the air handlers' maximum airflow capability.
+If the thermostat provides four continuous fan speeds then a 100% airflow option is added.
 During continuous fan operation, the thermostat sends a fan request along with the continuous fan demand to the air handler.
 The air handler, in turn, sends the demand to the ECM motor.
 The ECM motor delivers the requested continuous fan airflow.

-CTK0\ THERMOSTAT WIRING
+CTKO\ THERMOSTAT WIRING